remkop/picocli/picocli-shell-jline3/README.md

 ## Example

-The following example requires JJLine 3.14.1 and Picocli 4.3+.
+The following example requires JLine 3.15+ and Picocli 4.4+.

 See examples for older versions on the [wiki](https://github.com/remkop/picocli/wiki/JLine-3-Examples).